vkom56000/cse15l-lab-reports/lab5.md

 $ find written_2/ -type f -mtime -7
 ```

 This method finds the number of text files in a directory within 7 days.
 The command can be adjusted to find files edited in different time frames.
-In the example above the written_2 directory was used.
+In the example above the written_2 directory was used but any directory can be used.
 In this case the return was nothing since the directory was empty from our previous command.

 ```
 vkom5@DESKTOP-CL5JJTR MINGW64 ~/Downloads/docsearch (main)